 Here are some examples:

-• A preference centre will help you understand WHY your subscribers decided to opt outopt-out process
+- A preference centre will help you understand WHY your subscribers decided to opt out

-• A preference centre can also allow the subscriber to specify from which mailing lists they want to opt out.
-This way, you are letting the users decide what they want to hear about opt-out process
+- A preference centre can also allow the subscriber to specify from which mailing lists they want to opt out.
+This way, you are letting the users decide what they want to hear about

-• A preference centre can allow you to influence the user’s opinion by offering a different frequency for sending commercial emails opt out process
+- A preference centre can allow you to influence the user’s opinion by offering a different frequency for sending commercial emails

 So what is meant by the ‘double opt-out process’.
 After clicking the unsubscribe link, the user receives an email with a link that needs to be clicked for the user to be unsubscribed.